deepskystacker/DSS/Installers/README.txt

 10. The "Processing" panel is still running MFC code but has minor changes to allow it to work as a child of a Qt window.

-11. The location for storing DeepSkySyacker settings files has changed from %ProgramData%\DeepSkyStacker (typically C:\ProgramData\DeepSkyStacker) to %AppData%\DeepSkyStacker\DeepSkyStacker5 (typically C:\Users\<username>\AppData\Roaming\DeepSkyStacker\DeepSkyStacker5).
+11. The location for storing DeepSkyStacker settings files has changed from %ProgramData%\DeepSkyStacker (typically C:\ProgramData\DeepSkyStacker) to %AppData%\DeepSkyStacker\DeepSkyStacker5 (typically C:\Users\<username>\AppData\Roaming\DeepSkyStacker\DeepSkyStacker5).
 You may wish to copy any old settings files to the new location.